ava-labs/avalanchego/vms/platformvm/docs/validators_versioning.md

 1. We retrieve the Primary Network validator set at current height `T`.
 This is the base state on top of which diffs will be applied.
 2. We apply weight diffs first.
 Specifically:
    - `Weight` diff iteration starts from the top-most height smaller or equal to `T`.
-Remember that entries heights do not need to be contiguous, so the iteration starts from the highest height smaller or equal to `T`, in case `T` has not diff entry.
+Remember that entry heights do not need to be contiguous, so the iteration starts from the highest height smaller or equal to `T`, in case `T` does not have a diff entry.
    - Since `Weight` diffs are forward-looking, each diff is applied in reverse.
 A validator's weight is decreased if `state.ValidatorWeightDiff.Decrease` is `false` and it is increased if it is `true`.
    - We take care of adding or removing a validator from the base set based on its weight.
 Whenever a validator weight, following diff application, becomes zero, we drop it; conversely whenever we encounter a diff increasing weight for a currently-non-existing validator, we add the validator to the base set.
    - The iteration stops at the first height smaller or equal to `H+1`.
 Note that a `Weight` diff stored at height `K` holds the content to turn validator state at height `K-1` into validator state at height `K`.
 So to get validator state at height `K` we must apply diff content at height `K+1`.
-3. Once all `Weight` diffs have been applied the resulting validator set will contain all Primary Network validators active at height `H` and only those.
-However these validators have the `BLS Public Keys` registered at height `T` which may be still set wrong: a validator may have restaked between height `H` and `T`, and may have registered a different `BLS Public Key` at the two height, or not registered any `BLS Public Key` at all at either height.
-We solve this by applying `BLS Public Key` diffs to the vallidator set:
+3. Once all `Weight` diffs have been applied, the resulting validator set will contain all Primary Network validators active at height `H` and only those.
+We still need to compute the correct `BLS Public Keys` registered at height `H` for these validators, as each validator may have restaked between height `H` and `T`.
+They may have a different (or no) `BLS Public Key` at either height.
+We solve this by applying `BLS Public Key` diffs to the validator set:
    - Once again we iterate `BLS Public Key` diffs from the top-most height smaller or equal to `T` till the first height smaller or equal to `H+1`.
-   - Since `BLS Public Key` diff are *backward-looking*, we simply nil the BLS key when diff is nil and we restore the BLS Key when it is specified in the diff.
+   - Since `BLS Public Key` diffs are *backward-looking*, we simply nil the BLS key when diff is nil and we restore the BLS Key when it is specified in the diff.

 ### Subnet validator set rebuild